Lake Minnewanka Hikes: 6 Trails We Love

 3. Bankhead Ghost Town

-two excited kids show why the Bankhead ghost town is one of the best things to do in banff with kids
+The excited Brewer kids show why the Bankhead ghost town is one of the best things to do in Banff with kids.

 Before you begin one of Banff’s best easy hikes, take a moment to read the interesting interpretive signs in the parking lot near the trailhead and enjoy a nice view of Mount Rundle in the distance.

-But what makes the Bankhead Ghost Town trail one of the most popular kid-friendly hikes in Banff is the remnants a very rusted coal mining train engine and coal mine cars.
-Kids of all ages love walking around this old coal mining train – an amazing piece of Alberta’s coal mining history.
+But what makes the Bankhead Ghost Town trail one of the most popular kid-friendly hikes in Banff is the collection of rusted coal mining equipment, including an old train engine and coal cars.
+Kids of all ages love walking around this old coal mining train; an amazing piece of Alberta’s coal mining history.

 Bankhead Ghost Town Hike – Quick Details